 The officer OMPF (permanent personnel record) is routinely updated for all personnel actions concerning an officer during their career.
-Officers no longer have a Field Service Record.
 The servicing PSD or Personnel Office that supports the officer’s duty station is responsible for forwarding documents for inclusion into the OMPF.
 The commanding officer and the individual officer are jointly responsible for ensuring that the OMPF is complete and contains information pertinent to the officer’s career.
-See References for NAVADMIN’s that pertain to the Elimination of the Officer Field Service Record (OFSR).

-PERS-313 does not update online "Corporate Data" personnel records, (i.e. ODC, PSR).
-For Officer Data Card (ODC) corrections, refer to the Point of Contact Listing in Appendix E of the Manual of Navy Officer Manpower and Personnel Classifications, Volume II, NAVPERS 15839I.
+PERS-313 does not update online "Corporate Data" (i.e. ODC, OSR, PSR, NSIPS, ESR, etc.).
+For ODC.
+OSR, PSR corrections, refer to the Point of Contact Listing in Appendix E of the Manual of Navy Officer Manpower and Personnel Classifications, Volume II, NAVPERS 15839I

 - Photo is in Black and White - Photo Must Be In Color